Department of Pure and Applied Physics

 Programmes

-The Department of Physics at the University of Zambia offers both Pure and Applied Physics.
+The Department of Pure and Applied Physics at the University of Zambia offers both Pure and Applied Physics.
 Studying physics has a practical value as it aims at developing critical thinking and acquiring tools to address scientific and technological problems encountered in industry or in fundamental research.
 One important goal of the Bachelor of Science in Physics Programme is to train students to develop the necessary academic framework as well as a thorough practical understanding in physics and related fields.
 This goal is achieved through teaching and research involving active student participation.
 The delivery of the course material is designed to ensure students develop creative thinking and the power of imagination to enable them work in research, academia and industry for broader application.
 Common benefits of a Physics degree include:physics department

 • Problem-solving: students develop a pragmatic and analytical approach to problem-solving and are thus equipped with ability to solve diverse problems,